alreich/qualreas/README.md

 1. The Wikipedia page on RCC8 represents disjunctions of constraints as sets, e.g., {DC, EC}, whereas QR represents this with the string "DC|EC".
 Constraint sets represent disjunctions of relation statements, e.g., (Tail DC|EC Head) <==> (Tail DC Head) OR (Tail EC Head).
 1. For convenience, constraints can be abbreviated using a dictionary of abbreviations.
 For example, the constraint "DC|EC", above, is abbreviated as "dec".
 By the way, internally, the QR module stores and operates on constraint sets as [bitsets](https://bitsets.readthedocs.io/en/stable/).
 1. No constraints are given for the Road-to-Property1 or Road-to-Property2 edges.
 The meaning then is that all RCC8 relations are possible for those two edges.
 This can be seen in the first summary of the network farther below.
+1. The Network object in QR is a subclass of [networkx.digraph](https://networkx.github.io/documentation/stable/reference/classes/digraph.html), which has functionality for loading/saving from/to JSON format.
+However, the JSON functionality in NetworkX is not easy to read, nor is it compact, and it is awkward to associate an Algebra with a Network using those formats.
+So, the bespoke JSON format, described in this notebook, was developed for <i>qualreas</i>.

 ## Instantiate the Constraint Network Object